jhucsf/spring2022/assign/assign05.md

 you identify critical sections.

 We recommend that you use _detached threads_.
-This means that you will not have to join them back to the primary thread, and that you do not ahve to save the `pthread_t`from `pthread_create()`.
+This means that you will not have to join them back to the primary thread, and that you do not have to save the `pthread_t`from `pthread_create()`.
 There are two safe ways to do this.
 This first is to initialize a `pthread_attr_t` struct with the correct flags using `pthread_attr_setdetachedstate()`, and pass this into the relevant